 - A project management solution could offer advanced features in more costly pricing plans

-You can’t discuss features and decent marketing project management software without mentioning Welcome.
+You can’t discuss features and decent marketing project management software without mentioning Content Marketing Platform.

-From e-mail to social media marketing, Welcome has it all.
-Welcome offers analytics/ROI planning, asset library, brand management, campaign management, conversion tracking, agile methodologies, editorial calendar, and customizable templates.
+From e-mail to social media marketing, Content Marketing Platform has it all.
+Content Marketing Platform offers analytics/ROI planning, asset library, brand management, campaign management, conversion tracking, agile methodologies, editorial calendar, and customizable templates.

 It also offers collaboration tools such as Kanban boards and message boards that help marketing agencies automate project timelines and timesheets while tracking timelines.